mushka-n/Online-Shop/README.md

 ## Development stack
-**Frontend** - React.js, MobX, Tailwind CSS
+**Frontend** - React.js, MobX, axios, Tailwind CSS
 **Backend** - Node.js, Express, PostgreSQL, Sequelize

 **Other Packages**:
+Nodemailer - for sending emails to users
-jsonwebtoken - for authentification, verification and session-like user experience
+JsonWebToken - for authentification, verification and session-like user experience
 react-palette - for extracting vibrant colors from images

 ## Using this app